British Cheese Scones

 14. Flour the cutter or glass and cut out the scones.
 Push the cutter down and DO NOT TWIST the cutter.
 I know it’s tempting, but twisting can ruin the outer structure of the scones – you want that characteristic ‘rise & split’ appearance of a good scone.
 Use a spatula or knife to very carefully transfer to the prepared baking tray, (or let it fall onto the prepared tray).
 Try to touch the sides of the scones as little as possible. .

 15. Gently roll up the scraps of dough by hand and flatten out to cut out however more scones you can get, remembering only lightly knead and handle as little as possible.
 (I usually get about 14 scones per batch).
-See Photo 6, top pic of the scones using mustard powder.
+See Photo 6, top pic of the scones using mustard powder and bottom using smoked paprika where it colours the scone dough.
 (Note that the scones from the rolled up off-cuts, will not look as perfect as the first lot and it’s because of more ‘handling’ of the dough.
 As an alternative, you can divide the dough in half first and then cut out and bring the 2 lots of scrap dough together at the end.

 16. Now using a pastry brush, very carefully brush the egg/milk liquid you reserved earlier, onto the tops of the scones only.
 If the liquid goes down the sides, it can ruin the rise of the scones.
 So, the best way to avoid it is by shaking/tapping the brush before moving to the scone and then starting to brush from the centre and going outwards, so there is less liquid on the brush to spill down the sides.
 Watch the video for a visual of how to do this.
 See Photo 6, bottom pic, egg-washed and of the scones using smoked paprika.